projectslogin01/Clario-AI/PROJECT_DESIGN.md

 ## Project Overview

-This project is a full-stack authentication-focused app with:
+This project is a full-stack app with:

 - a React + Vite frontend
 - an Express + MongoDB backend
+- cookie-based authentication
 - email verification during registration
+- a protected dashboard route
-- Redux for auth state
+- Socket.IO for real-time chat connectivity
-- a custom SCSS-based auth UI with light and dark themes

-The current work is centered around the authentication experience, including UI design, backend integration, and email verification.
+The current codebase is focused on a solid auth flow first, with the dashboard already prepared to open a real-time socket connection after login.

 ## Tech Stack